ADHD

 You don't need to wait until things reach crisis point.
 If you've been concerned for a while, that's reason enough to start the conversation.

-A good first step is to speak to your GP.
+Speak to your GP.
 You don't need a referral from school, though having the school's observations in writing can be helpful.
-When you speak to your GP, describe the functional impact — not just "they're naughty" or "they can't concentrate," but how it's affecting their sleep, their friendships, their ability to manage daily life, and the additional care you have to put in place to support them every day.
+Describe the functional impact: not just "they're naughty" or "they can't concentrate," but how it's affecting their sleep, friendships, daily life, and the additional care you have to put in place every day.

-You can also ask school to involve the SENCO (Special Educational Needs Coordinator), who can begin gathering observations and put some early support in place while you're waiting for an assessment.
+You can also ask school to involve the SENCO, who can gather observations and put early support in place while you're waiting for an assessment.

-NHS waiting lists for ADHD assessment are long in most areas — often one to three years.
-If that feels impossible, it's worth looking into the Right to Choose pathway, which allows you to access a private provider at NHS cost.
+NHS waiting lists for ADHD assessment are long, often one to three years.
+If that feels impossible, look into the Right to Choose pathway, which lets you access a private provider at NHS cost.

-The most important thing is this: trust yourself.
+Trust yourself.
 You've been watching your child for years.
 You know when something isn't right.
-Getting answers isn't about labelling your child — it's about understanding them, and making sure they get the support they deserve.
+Getting answers is about understanding them and making sure they get the support they deserve.